Save Birds From the Danger of Your Windows

 Helping an injured bird

 If you see a bird that has hit a window, check to see if it is laying on the ground or sitting up.
 If it is sitting up, simply watch to see how it does.
 Birds often recover on their own from a lite hit.
 If the bird is laying down, cover it with a colander or gently place the bird in a paper bag or small box with ventilation holes.
 Be sure that the bag or box is securely closed.
 Place the contained bird in a WARM, DARK, QUIET place away from pets, children, and noise.
-Handle the bird as little as possible and give our Support Centre a call at 604-526-7275 for further guidance.
+Handle the bird as little as possible and contact our Support Centre for assistance.

 Posted in Education